-After reading our Tips to Crack Quantitative Aptitude Section IBPS PO Prelim, many of our readers requested for tips on the toughest and onerous section of Quantitative Aptitude – Permutation and Combination.
-There has been countless instances where some candidates lost valuable time solving just one question from this topic while others couldn’t get the logic right, costing them their selection in IBPS PO Prelims.
+After reading our Tips to Crack Quantitative Aptitude Section IBPS PO Prelim, many of our readers requested tips on the toughest and onerous section of Quantitative Aptitude – Permutation and Combination.
+There have been countless instances where some candidates lost valuable time solving just one question from this topic while others couldn’t get the logic right, costing them their selection in IBPS PO Prelims.

-So how do you become master of Permutation and Combination?
+So how do you become a master of Permutation and Combination?
 The tried and tested way is to get your basics right, solve as many questions as you can and voila you become the master.
 But considering that IBPS PO Prelim is happening this weekend, there is not much time to become a master.
-So We have prepared a list of tips , tricks and things to remember for helping you crack Permutation and Combination in less time.
+So We have prepared a list of tips, tricks and things to remember for helping you crack Permutation and Combination in less time.

 We will start by getting the basics right.
-After all you need a solid foundation, if you are to construct a skyscraper.
+After all, you need a solid foundation if you are to construct a skyscraper.

 Permutation vs Combination

 Ever got confused between which one is what?
 I did.
 So here’s the basic difference between the two: